Bowler speeds

 Zimbabwe lacks a genuine pace bowler.
 While spin bowling stocks are at an all time high (Utseya, Price, Maruma, Cremer, Williams, Kamungozi, etc) there are a distinct lack of fast bowlers, a crisis worsened by the exit of Anthony Ireland.

 The figures below are only meant as a guide and may or may not be 100% accurate.
-Figures were taken from the Ten Sports coverage of the series between Pakistan and Zimbabwe in early 2008.
+Figures were taken from the Ten Sports coverage of the series between Pakistan and Zimbabwe in early 2008, the Supersports coverage of Zimbabwe's tour of Bangladesh in early 2009, and reports from members of the community.

 All figures are approximations.